mbeg-dev/drec/README.md

 * [PyYAML](https://pypi.org/project/PyYAML/)
 * [Cerberus](https://pypi.org/project/Cerberus/)

-Centralized disturbance record collection and archiving system can be created when drec is combined with Supervisord.
+Centralized disturbance record collection and archiving system can be created when drec is combined with Supervisor.

 ### IEC 61850